hexafia/WebSys2-Advise-AI/README.md

 # WebSys2-Advise-AI

-Nothing yet
+TO-DO
-- API for chatbot
+- API for chatbot (refining)
+- Fixing the Student-Admin connection
+- Fixing the Student-Adviser connection